oisdk/site/drafts/stern-brocot.markdown

 ```

 For "real" applications, of course, these numbers are offensively inefficient,
-in terms of both space and time (although stick around til the end for some fun
+in terms of both space and time.
-uses of this type in Haskell which are almost efficient).
 But that's not what I'm after here: I'm looking for a type which best describes
 the essence of the natural numbers, and that can be used to prove and think
 about them.